Skip to main content

 Message Format

-Messages are flat JSON objects with a type field identifying the event kind.
-Here is an example geofence entry event:
+Messages are JSON objects with a type field identifying the event kind.
+Here is an example geofence event:

 {